AI alignment: Alignment problem

 In 1960, AI pioneer Norbert Wiener described the AI alignment problem as follows:

-If we use, to achieve our purposes, a mechanical agency with whose operation we cannot interfere effectively ... we had better be quite sure that the purpose put into the machine is the purpose which we really desire.
+If we use, to achieve our purposes, a mechanical agency with whose operation we cannot interfere effectively [...] we had better be quite sure that the purpose put into the machine is the purpose which we really desire.

-AI alignment involves ensuring that an AI system's objectives match those of its designers or users, or match widely shared values, objective ethical standards, or the intentions its designers would have if they were more informed and enlightened.
+AI alignment refers to ensuring that an AI system's objectives match some target.
+The target is variously defined as the goals of the system's designers or users, widely shared values, objective ethical standards, legal requirements, or the intentions its designers would have if they were more informed and enlightened.
+In democratic AI alignment, the target is the values and preferences of median voters, which increases political legitimacy.
+AI alignment can represent value pluralism.

 AI alignment is an open problem for modern AI systems and is a research field within AI.
 Aligning AI involves two main challenges: carefully specifying the purpose of the system (outer alignment) and ensuring that the system adopts the specification robustly (inner alignment).
 Researchers also attempt to create AI models that have robust alignment, sticking to safety constraints even when users adversarially try to bypass them.

 Specification gaming and side effects

 To specify an AI system's purpose, AI designers typically provide an objective function, examples, or feedback to the system.
 But designers are often unable to completely specify all important values and constraints, so they resort to easy-to-specify proxy goals such as maximizing the approval of human overseers, who are fallible.
 As a result, AI systems can find loopholes that help them accomplish the specified objective efficiently but in unintended, possibly harmful ways.
 This tendency is known as specification gaming or reward hacking, and is an instance of Goodhart's law.
 As AI systems become more capable, they are often able to game their specifications more effectively.

 An AI system was trained using human feedback to grab a ball, but instead learned to place its hand between the ball and camera, making it falsely appear successful.
 Some research on alignment aims to avert solutions that are false but convincing.

-Specification gaming has been observed in numerous AI systems.
-One system was trained to finish a simulated boat race by rewarding the system for hitting targets along the track, but the system achieved more reward by looping and crashing into the same targets indefinitely.
-Similarly, a simulated robot was trained to grab a ball by rewarding the robot for getting positive feedback from humans, but it learned to place its hand between the ball and camera, making it falsely appear successful (see video).
-Chatbots often produce falsehoods if they are based on language models that are trained to imitate text from internet corpora, which are broad but fallible.
-When they are retrained to produce text that humans rate as true or helpful, chatbots like ChatGPT can fabricate fake explanations that humans find convincing, often called "hallucinations".
-Some alignment researchers aim to help humans detect specification gaming and to steer AI systems toward carefully specified objectives that are safe and useful to pursue.